 Most brands will start by visiting dispensaries and convincing them to stock their products to get some initial feedback.
 Once you confirm that your product will garner demand and you have your production established, the next challenge to solve is distribution: how to get your product out there where consumers can start buying.
 There are a few factors to consider when planning distribution:

 Once you establish some dispensary sales yourselves and/or work with some distributors, you will want to make sure that your product is delivered consistently and it's being presented to consumers properly.
 This comes down to you doing some legwork and going into the dispensaries with your product stocked to see what the end result looks like to your consumer.
-Some distributors do mystery shopping for you like House of Nice Dreams, but it's always good to do your own ground work.

 Banking for cannabis companies is complex.
 No federally insured bank will accept cash for marijuana businesses, but there are some pilot programs happening under the FinCEN guidelines.
 It will take some time for regulations to mature so for now be careful in how you plan to keep your money.